Flood Plain Management

 BUILDING IN THE FLOODPLAIN

 Before building or improving your property or doing any fill call Town Hall at 302-834-4573.
 Special rules apply for development in the flood plain, including minimum base flood elevation and hydrostatic venting of foundations.
-You will need to complete a Floodplain Permit Application.
-For all non-residential structures you will need a Floodproofing Certificate.
-You can find your base flood elevation (BFE) on the FIRM (Flood Insurance Rate Map) or call Town Hall 302-834-4573.
+You will need to complete a Floodplain Permit Application (Instructions and Inspections Needed at Completion).
+For all non-residential structures you will need to complete a Floodproofing Certificate (Chapter 48 Section 26 Floodproofing Requirements).
+You can find your base flood elevation (BFE) on the FIRM (Flood Insurance Rate Map) or call Town Hall 302-834-4573 or visit the State of Delaware’s website Flood Planning Tool and enter your address.
 Building to the BFE with freeboard (at least 12″ above the BFE) can not only save you on insurance premiums, but save your property from flooding.
 Delaware City’s floodplain ordinance requires 12″ of freeboard when constructing new or substantially improving (51% improvement) structures.
-Make sure all utilities are raised above the BFE plus 12 inches to save them from flooding.
-Review Delaware City’s Flood Management Ordinance, Chapter 48 of the City Code, for building requirements.
+Make sure all utilities are raised above the BFE plus 12 inches to save them from flooding (See Technical Bulletin 3 below).
+You can stop by Town Hall or the Library to review FEMA P-348 Protecting Building Utility Systems from Flood Damage.
+Review Delaware City’s Flood Management Ordinance, Chapter 48 of the City Code, for more building requirements.
 When building in the Floodplain one of the first things that you must do is obtain an Elevation Certificate.
 You will also need a finished Elevation Certificate at the completion of your project.
 Fillable Elevation Certificate & Instructions

 There are a number of FEMA technical bulletins to help you with building in the Floodplain: